RAF Ashford: 406th Fighter Group

-The 406th Fighter Group was part of the 303d Fighter Wing, XIX Tactical Air Command.
+The 406th Fighter Group was part of the 303d Fighter Wing, XIX Tactical Air Command operating Republic P-47 Thunderbolts.

 The 406th Fighter Group conducted its first operation on 9 May and was chiefly involved in fighter-bomber work.
 On 18 when the 513th started to use ALG A-13 at Tour-en-Bessin.
 The last remnants of the 406th departed RAF Ashford on 31 July.